Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Theory

 where $N_c(t)$ is a time-dependent normalization factor.
-The time-dependent CC operator $T^{(N-1)}(t)$ in Eq. (\ref{eq: ans1}), defined in the $(N-1)$-particle space, includes transitions from the occupied spin-orbitals to the hole, which are absent in $T^{(N)}$.
+The time-dependent CC operator $T^{(N-1)}(t)$, defined in the $(N-1)$-particle space with the initial condition $T^{(N-1)}(0)=0$, includes transitions from the occupied spin-orbitals to the hole, which are absent in $T^{(N)}$.

-Integrating the ansatz (\ref{eq: ans1}) into the time-dependent Schr\"{o}dinger equation (TDSE) and after some reformulations, we derive the equations-of-motion (EOMs) for the normalization factor $N_c(t)$ and the CC amplitudes $t^{(N-1)}_n(t)$:
+Integrating the CC ansatz in Eq. (\ref{eq: ans1}) into the time-dependent Schr\"{o}dinger equation (TDSE) and after some reformulations, we derive the equations-of-motion (EOMs) for the normalization factor $N_c(t)$ and the CC amplitudes $t^{(N-1)}_n(t)$:

-where the time-dependent similarity transformed Hamiltonian $\bar{H}(t) = e^{-T^{(N-1)}(t)} H e^{T^{(N-1)}(t)}$.
+where the time-dependent similarity transformed Hamiltonian $\bar{H}(t) = \exp(-T^{(N-1)}(t)) H \exp(T^{(N-1)}(t))$.
 The one-particle Green's function is then expressed as

 where